 Checked Baggage Fees

-Please take note of the low-season and high-season dates, to known which fees you will have to pay.
+Please take note of the low-season and high-season dates, to known when to expect higher rates.

 * Low Season From 01/10/15 - To 20/12/15